ceedee666/simple-iot-stack/README.md

 This repository contains the documentation for an easy to use IoT stack.
 The main goal is to provide an IoT stack that works out of the box, without to much configuration effort.
-Furthermore, it should be possible to deploy the stack on virtual machines hosted at one of the hyper scalers.
+Furthermore, it should be possible to deploy the stack both locally and on virtual machines hosted at one of the hyper scalers.
 [I](https://drumm.sh) created this repository for one of my lectures at the [FH Aachen](http://fh-aachen.de)